runningt/Nordsec-task/README.md

 #### NoSQL solutions

 I was considering also NoSQL database which very often perform better in distributed environment and in most cases scale horizontally much easier than classical SQL DB.
-For this task I consider key/value store as a good solution.
+For this task I would consider key/value store as a good solution.

 #### Aerospike
 Aerospike was considered as it promises high efficiency, distributed (based on shared nothing architecture) database for storing key/value pairs.
 In commercial version it support pyspark distributed operations, direct import to RDDs etc. So if required it might give very good performance.